 Jacari was still teaching English to adults, mainly refugees and mothers, until at least 1996.
 Jacari did a lot of work with refugees in particular in this year, working with the Oxford Refugee Council (ORC) to "arrange intensive English classes."
 Jacari appears to have done some fundraising for the ORC in 1994, but in 1996 the two groups collaborated on a larger scale, along with Oxfam, AICSEC and The British Red Cross to organise a bike ride to raise money for refugee families.
 1996 also saw volunteers going to teach traveller children living on a semi-permanent site on the outskirts of Oxford.

 An important moment was when Jacari got its first office in New College in 1995, which meant that the society and library no longer had to be run from college bedrooms.
 The library was still only open for a couple of hours a week or during meetings, but a generous scheme meant that Jacari would reimburse volunteers when they bought books and teaching aids for their pupils, provided that they eventually donated them to the library.
-Jacari has never stayed in one office very long, moving first to Bevington Road (1998), then to Littlegate House, St Ebbe's Street (2004), briefly to the Old Jam Factory, Park End Street (around 2007), then to Thomus Hull House (around 2008), before finally settling in its current home on Turl Street in 2011.
+Jacari has never stayed in one office very long, moving first to Bevington Road (1998), then to Littlegate House, St Ebbe's Street (2004), briefly to the Old Jam Factory, Park End Street (around 2007), then to Thomus Hull House (around 2008), and Turl Street in 2011.

 Jacari tried to improve training for tutors.
 In 1995 slogan was "All you need is enthusiasm" and enthusiastic members could attend 2 hour weekly meetings on Monday afternoons.
 Fifteen volunteers even took a training course to become qualified ESOL tutors, ESOL being "the council scheme which provides free English tuition to adult refugees and immigrants in Oxford."
 In 1997, termly teaching sessions were organised with Section 11 teachers (the staff responsible for helping children who didn't speak English as a first language at school).
 In 2001 there were plans to increase the amount of tutor training following an increasing number of requests for it from volunteers.
 In 2004, Jacarifinally introduced a Teaching Committee, whose members were TEFL trained.